 table - string or None The name of the table, or None if the page does not correct to a table view_name - string The name of the view being displayed. (index, database, table, and row are the most important ones.)

-request - object The current HTTP request object. request . scope provides access to the ASGI scope.
+request - object The current HTTP Request object.

 datasette - Datasette class You can use this to access plugin configuration options via datasette. plugin_config(your_plugin_name)

 This hook can return one of three different types: